TulipaEnergy/TulipaEnergyModel.jl/docs/src/concepts.md

 In a nutshell, the model guarantees a balance of energy for the various types of assets while considering the flow limits.
 It considers a set of [representative periods](@ref representative-periods) (e.g., days or weeks) for a given [timeframe](@ref timeframe) (e.g., a year) the user wants to analyze.
 Therefore, the model has two types of temporal (time) constraints to consider the different chronology characteristics of the assets:

 -   **Intra-temporal Constraints**: These constraints limit the asset or flow within a representative period.
 The intra-temporal constraints help to characterize the short-term operational dynamics of the assets.
 So far, the model considers balance and flow limitations within the representative period, but future developments will include unit commitment, ramping, and reserve constraints.
--   **Inter-temporal Constraints**: These constraints combine the information of the representative periods and create limitations between them to recover chronological information across the full timeframe.
-The inter-temporal constraints help to characterize the long-term operational dynamics of the assets.
-So far, the model uses this type of constraint to model seasonal storage, but future developments will include, for example, maximum or minimum production/consumption for a year (or any timeframe).
+-   **Inter-temporal Constraints**: These constraints combine the information of the representative periods and create limitations between them to recover chronological information across the whole timeframe.
+The inter-temporal constraints help to characterize the long-term operational dynamics of the assets (e.g., seasonality).
+So far, the model uses this type of constraint to model seasonal storage.
+Still, future developments will include, for example, maximum or minimum production/consumption for a year (or any timeframe).

 The [`mathematical formulation`](@ref formulation) shows an overview of these constraints and the variables in the model.

 Another essential concept in the model is the [flexible time resolution](@ref flex-time-res), which allows for each asset to be considered in a single timestep (e.g., 1, 2, 3...) or in a range of timesteps (e.g., 1:3, meaning that the asset's variable represents the value of timesteps 1, 2, and 3).
-This concept allows the modelling of different dynamics depending on the asset; for instance, electricity assets can be modeled hourly, whereas hydrogen assets can be modeled in a 6-hour resolution (avoiding creating unnecessary constraints and variables).
+This concept allows the modeling of different dynamics depending on the asset; for instance, electricity assets can be modeled hourly, whereas hydrogen assets can be modeled in a 6-hour resolution (avoiding creating unnecessary constraints and variables).

 The following sections explain these concepts in more detail.